Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Fuel:** Select the ATIONet Master Fuel you wish to rename.
 * **Fuel Name:** Input the new name for your fuel.

+When you have finished filling in the fields, click the **Save** button.

 ## Companies
 In ATIONet the term company refers to the entity that owns the fleet.
-In this section you can see the existing companies with their details and edit them if you want.
-You can also filter them by name and/or code.
+In this section you can see the existing companies with their details, edit them and/or create new companies.
+To make queries easier, there is a panel of filters at the top.

 ![Companies](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Companies.PNG)